SujalAgrawal08/Atmanirbhar-Hills/README.md

 # Atmanirbhar Hills (Ongoing)

-Atmanirbhar Hills is a government e-commerce platform designed to support the vision of Atma Nirbhar Bharat by empowering local sellers in Himachal Pradesh.
+Atmanirbhar Hills is a government online retail platform designed to support the vision of Atma Nirbhar Bharat by empowering local sellers in Himachal Pradesh.
 The platform features community-driven commerce, cultural impact, and personalized shopping experiences.

 ![Project Preview](images/demo.png)